juanca/markdown_cv/resume.md

 ## Overview
 I am a graduate of Claremont McKenna College where I obtained a degree in Economics.
 In the process, I started an Engineering curriculum and almost finished a Computer Science curriculum.
-Drawing and technology enthralled my life as a teenager.
 After studying economics, business, and the sciences, these major influences nurtured my goals into entrepreneurship.